Premstätten: Mayor

 The first mayor after the merger, Anton Scherbinek (ÖVP), was elected by the municipal council on 20 April 2015 during the constitutive session.
 Until then, the Commissioner of the Government, Günter Scherübl had been in charge of official business since 1 January 2015.
+He was re-elected in 2020 and stayed in office until June 2021.
+Matthias Pokorn (ÖVP) is mayor since then.

 Town council

 The council consists of 25 members, which are made up of the following groups: